 Undergraduate students contemplating concurrent or transient enrollment at any other College MUST secure prior approval in writing from the University Registrar at HBU, and the Dean of the College or School, in order for credits to be accepted in transfer.
 Students should seek counsel first from their advisor.
 Only alpha grade credit with a grade of "C" or better from regionally accredited institutions will be considered for transfer credit.
 Once an undergraduate student has enrolled at HBU, no more than 18 semester hours total will be accepted for transfer credit.
 For the student seeking a baccalaureate degree, this work may NOT be taken at a two-year institution once the student has accumulated 64 semester hours of post-secondary credit.
 After completion of approved work elsewhere, an official transcript showing the approved work must be sent directly from the awarding institution to HBU Registrar's Office.
 Failure to comply with this requirement may result in the denial of credit.
 The student risks the loss of credit by failure to adhere to these policies.

-Graduate students contemplating concurrent or transient enrollment at any other College must consult with the Dean of the relevant program to ascertain the current policy.
+Graduate students contemplating concurrent or transient enrollment at any other College should consult the "Transient Enrollment' section of the catalog.

 Pass-Fail Courses